kaspanet/kaspad/database2/README.md

 Transaction
 -----------
 This defines the interface of a generic kaspad database transaction.

-Note: transactions provide data consistency over the state of the database as it was when the transaction started.
+Note: Transactions provide data consistency over the state of the database as it was when the transaction started.
 There is NO guarantee that if one puts data into the transaction then it will be available to get within the same transaction.